- Life & Money

 7. Forgetting to sign the FAFSA

-Before you close that browser, log off the myStudentAid mobile app or mail in your FAFSA, don’t forget to sign it!
-“I do think by the time people get to the end they’re ready to be done and maybe not reading as closely,” McCarthy says.
+“I do think by the time people get to the end they’re ready to be done and are maybe not reading as closely,” McCarthy says.
 “But not signing basically stops the processing of the FAFSA form, so it’s very important to get that piece done.”

-If you complete the FAFSA electronically and don’t receive a confirmation relatively quickly — within a day or two — go back and double check to make sure you actually signed it where necessary.
+If you complete the FAFSA electronically and don’t receive a confirmation relatively quickly—within a day or two—go back and double check to make sure you actually signed it where necessary.

 8. Forgetting to renew every year

 A family’s financial situation can easily change from year to year, which means eligibility for student financial aid can change as well.
-“It could go either way — it could be a more generous package or it could scale back, depending on what has changed as far as income, family size and number of children in college, in particular,” Cook says.
+“It could go either way—it could be a more generous package or it could scale back, depending on what has changed as far as income, family size and number of children in college, in particular,” Cook says.